-Similar to the previous week, diplomatic and political activities have continued to intensify, with talks between US and Russia and the US and Ukraine.
-Although there have been statements of a ceasefire agreement, covering commercial shipping in the Black Sea, the statements differ, and a settled outcome seems unlikely to be resolved in the near-term.
-Under current circumstances Russia seems unlikely to agree to enforce a ceasefire without its own demands being met and it therefore remains likely that attacks towards Ukrainian infrastructure, including port facilities, which may also result in collateral damage to vessels, or in some cases the direct targeting of vessels, will continue - until any form of a ceasefire is agreed and enforced.
+There were fewer reports during the past of ongoing efforts and any progress or developments regarding possible ceasefire agreements between US and Russia and the US and Ukraine.
+Furthermore, there were no additional statements regarding any ceasefire agreement, covering commercial shipping in the Black Sea.
+It is therefore likely that no further progress has been achieved.
+There are also no indications of any significant developments in the coming week.
+Therefore, under current circumstances Russia seems unlikely to agree to enforce a ceasefire without its own demands being met and it therefore remains likely that attacks towards Ukrainian infrastructure, including port facilities, which may also result in collateral damage to vessels, or in some cases the direct targeting of vessels, will continue - until any form of a ceasefire is agreed and enforced.
 This is assumed on the basis of that Russia believe they have the upper hand on the battlefield and that that is a momentum, which they are not prepared to give up.
 It is also probable that they believe they can obtain additional concessions from both the US and Ukraine, by being unrelenting on their maximalist demands for ending the war in Ukraine.
 Their demands include the lifting of sanctions, notably to aid their own exports through the Black Sea, no NATO membership for Ukraine, no foreign troops in Ukraine and international recognition of Crimea, and likely also the other annexed territories, as being part of Russia.